- Table of contents

 - The checkbox matrix that appears lets you configure all allowed status transitions for a given role and tracker.
-For instance, the Staff workflow should have the checkbox at the lower left checked.
-This means that members having the role Staff can set an issue having a current status of Rejected back to Open.
+For instance, the Staff workflow should have the checkbox at the top and lower left checked.
+This means that members having the role Staff can create new issues with a status of Open.
+Additionally, they can set an issue having a current status of Rejected back to Open.

 - Now, let's configure the Staff workflow according to the following screenshot: